singaporetech/immersification-wip-locomotion/README.md

 ## Full-body Implementation

 This is a combination of the Head-bob, Arm-swing and Leg-lift methods, to investigate any experiential differences provided by a sensor fusion approach.
 For example, one possible advantage was for users to freely look around (versus in pure Head-bob where they have to look at where they are going) while still incorporating the bobbing action tracked by the HMD for translation into walking velocities.
-This method collects tracked positional and orientation data from the various sensors used in all the previous methods and translate the combined averaged values to virtual speeds and directions in the virtual envi- ronment.
+This method collects tracked positional and orientation data from the various sensors used in all the previous methods and translate the combined averaged values to virtual speeds and directions in the virtual environment.
 In general, this provides another source of comparison to solicit experiential feedback from participants.

 ## Other details